22.3 Design Guidelines

 ----------------

-Many designs can use variables to customize specific kinds of messages depending on the user and the user's preferences.
+Many designs can use variables to customise specific kinds of messages depending on the user and the user's preferences.

 User Pronoun and Name